Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

   - usually written in assembly
 - application code

-The first thing to be exectued is the second entry of the IVT (i.e. execute the reset handler):
+The first thing to be executed is the second entry of the IVT (i.e. execute the reset handler):
 - copy stack pointer in the SP register
 - invokes a system initialization function (configure clocks)
 - prepares memory